 That week was a daunting one for me.
 I planned it out, wrote letters to everyone, and said goodbye to my cat.

 It was about 9:45 PM on October 9th, 2006 that I got into my closet, tied my scarf to the metal closet rod, and then around my throat.
 I took a deep breath and stepped off the stool.

 I don’t remember much after that.
 I remember fear and darkness.

 I woke up on the floor several hours later.
 It seems the metal rod I had tied the scarf to wasn’t strong enough to hold my weight.
-I’m not really sure.
+I’m not sure.
 I don’t dwell on it.

 I was angry and scared.
 I curled up and cried until morning.
 I had a red ring and fabric burns around my neck with a turtleneck.
-No one was really the wiser.
+No one was the wiser.
 Certainly not my parents.
 The only person I told about my attempt was my childhood best friend John, who was also gay.

 At this point, I was broken.
 I just became an empty shell.

 John insisted I meet him at the public library after school a few days later.
 He wanted to make sure I was safe and wanted to try to “get my mind off of it.”